Elizabeth Cassidy

 6) Pollution Prevention/Good Housekeeping for Municipal Operations.

-Each year the town, in collaboration with the Western New York Stormwater Coalition, submits to the New York State Department of Environmental Conservation an annual report outlining the town’s achievements in implementing the six control measure of the Stormwater Management Plan.
+Each year the town, in collaboration with the Western New York Stormwater Coalition, submits to the New York State Department of Environmental Conservation an annual report outlining the town’s achievements in implementing the six control measure of the Stormwater Management Program Plan.

 The town has also implemented legislation to comply with NYSDEC Pollution Prevention requirements.
 This local law, “Stormwater Management,” is Chapter 96 of the Town Code and can be accessed through the Town Code link listed below.